‘Ant-Man And The Wasp’ Receives Stellar Reviews On Twitter, Critics Praise End-Credit Scenes

 — Laura (@lsirikul) June 23, 2018

 A general consensus among critics and something Marvel fans can look forward to are some answers regarding Avengers: Infinity War.
 One of the biggest questions fans had at the end of Infinity War was what happened to the superheroes who didn’t make it into the film, namely Ant-Man, the Wasp, and Hawkeye.
 It looks like that question might be answered, and viewers will now know if they disintegrated into dust, or still stand alongside Captain America, Iron Man, Nebula, Thor, Black Widow, War Machine, Rocket, and Okoye.
-Critics also felt Ant-Man and the Wasp was also the perfect light-hearted follow up to the third Avengers film which has fans still reeling in its aftermath.
+Critics also felt Ant-Man and the Wasp was also the perfect light-hearted follow up to the third Avengers film, which has fans still reeling in its aftermath.

 Just saw #AntManandtheWasp.
 Does it answer the "#InfinityWar question"?